 Tuning in to Kids® for Kindergartens/Childcare

-A version of Tuning in to Kids® for kindergarten teachers and childcare workers is currently being developed by Associate Professor Sophie Havighurst and the Tuning in to Kids® team with a focus on helping teachers learn verbal and non-verbal ways of using emotion coaching with young children.
+A version of Tuning in to Kids® for kindergarten teachers and childcare workers is currently being developed by Professor Sophie Havighurst and the Tuning in to Kids® team with a focus on helping teachers learn verbal and non-verbal ways of using emotion coaching with young children.
 This version of the program integrates material from the new Tuning in to Toddlers™.
 The program involves training kindergarten leaders/resource people as supervisors, teachers/childcare workers participate in a one-day workshop, and then teachers/childcare workers receive weekly supervision in applying emotion coaching in their interactions with children.

 This version of the program is being evaluated in a randomised controlled trial with 50 kindergartens in Norway during 2019-2021 at the University of Oslo.